snapflowio/snapflow/README.md

 ## About The Project

 Snapflow is a **gamified productivity and social platform** designed specifically for students to maximize their efficiency and reduce cognitive load.
-By combining competitive features, social learning tools, gameified aspects, and productivity workflows, Snapflow helps students focus on what matters most—achieving their academic goals with less stress and more success.
+By combining competitive features, social learning tools, gameified aspects, and productivity workflows, Snapflow helps students focus on what matters most: achieving their academic goals with less stress and more success.

 ### Key Features